Ian Popp

 OverviewAI-generated summary

-Ian Popp's research focuses on the optimization of automated layer-by-layer deposition techniques for creating engineered extracellular matrix (ECM)-like microenvironments intended for mammalian cell culture.
-His work has involved developing and refining these deposition methods to enhance their efficiency and effectiveness for cell culture applications.
-Additionally, Popp has contributed to educational initiatives, co-authoring a teaching plan designed to introduce engineering concepts to first and second-grade classrooms in Northwest Arkansas.
-His scholarly output includes three publications, with his most recent work appearing in 2025.
-He has collaborated with C. E. Smith at the University of Arkansas at Fayetteville on shared publications.
+Ian Popp's research interests include the optimization of automated layer-by-layer deposition techniques for creating engineered extracellular matrix-like microenvironments.
+This work focuses on applications in mammalian cell culture.
+Popp also contributed to educational research, co-authoring a teaching plan for introducing engineering concepts to early elementary grades in Northwest Arkansas.
+His scholarly activity includes three publications, with his most recent work appearing in 2025.
+He has collaborated with Roaa Hadi and C. E. Smith at the University of Arkansas at Fayetteville.

 Metrics